-- Incorrect price and/or quantity on paid item - once you process the return a credit will be applied to the client's account and the items will be returned to inventory (if you mark the check box to do so).
+Once you process the return, a credit will be applied to the client's account and the items will be returned to inventory (if you mark the check box to do so).
 You can then charge the correct quantity and/or price of the item back to client's account and apply the credit to the new balance.
-If there is still a credit left on the account you can cash the client out.
-If they owe more money then you can process an additional payment.
+If there is still a credit left on the account, you can cash the client out.
+If they owe more money, then you can process an additional payment.
 You may need to back date the deposit date to the date the item was originally purchased by clicking Edit History in the Payment History Screen.

-You would want to return the item, delete it from the treatment, and then add the correct item to the treatment.
-If there is still a credit left on the account you can refund that to the client.
-If they owe more money then you can process an additional payment.
+You would want to return the item, delete it from the treatment, then add the correct item to the treatment.
+If there is still a credit left on the account, you can refund that to the client.
+If they owe more money, then you can process an additional payment.
 You may need to back date the deposit date to the date the item was originally purchased by clicking Edit History in the Payment History Screen.

-- Return without receipt and no payment history of the item - If there is no history of the item ever being processed in eVetPractice, but you still want to give the client a refund you will have to manually apply the credit to the client's account and update inventory quantity on hand.
+If there is no history of the item ever being processed in the payment history, but you still want to give the client a refund you will have to manually apply the credit to the client's account and update inventory quantity on hand.
 Refer to this article for the options for adding a credit.
 How do I add a new credit to a client's account balance?

 - Inventory will be updated if you chose to return the items to inventory.
 This should not require a manual update.